Skip to main content

 Vanished in Nashville

-Tabitha Tuders was a typical 13-year-old girl, the youngest of three, she is lovingly referred to by her family as “Boo.”
+Tabitha Tuders was a typical 13-year-old girl, the youngest of three, lovingly referred to by her family as “Boo.”

 “Her name is Tabitha, but I don’t remember how she got the nickname Boo, but that’s all I can remember calling her,” says Tabitha’s older brother, Kevin Tuders.